For highly sensitive people, sleep is a magical elixir. So why do we never get enough of it?

 Sleeping is one of the few activities that every human has in common.
 It’s baked into our biology, which is why the vast majority of us spend, on average, about one third of our lives in dreamland.

 But sleep is more than just a necessity.
 It’s a magical elixir, especially for highly sensitive people (HSPs).
-Because they can get easily overwhelmed, HSPs may need more sleep (and self-care) than others.
+Because they can get easily overwhelmed, HSPs may need more sleep than others.
 Sleep restores our bodies and minds and readies us for the other two thirds of our lives.

 Why Good Sleep Is Crucial for HSPs

 As a highly sensitive person, I’ve always been a big sleeper.
 I’m often in bed by 9 p.m., because in this season of my life, I function best when I get 8-9 hours of sleep a night.
 Less than 7, and I’m a mess.

 Part of this is probably a hangover from sleepless nights with young children.
 It’s as if my body is still trying to catch up.
-But another part of it is, as a highly sensitive person, I just get exhausted easily.
-A full life with lots of family and friend time is wonderful, but it can also be a source of physical and emotional drain — especially for those of us who feel deeply and experience the world in high definition (which is what it means to be highly sensitive).
+But another part is, as an HSP, I just get exhausted easily.
+A full life with lots of family and friend time is wonderful, but it can also be a source of physical and emotional drain — especially for those of us who feel deeply and experience the world in high definition, which is what it means to be highly sensitive.